splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Use default dashboards to monitor AWS services
 ===========================================================

-Observability Cloud provides default dashboards for supported AWS services.
+Splunk Observability Cloud provides default dashboards for supported AWS services.
 Default dashboards are available in dashboard groups based on the AWS service a dashboard represents data for.

 To find default dashboards for AWS services, select :strong:`Navigation menu > Dashboards` and search for the AWS service you want to view dashboards for.